‘I Think I Did the Right Thing’: Bill Clinton Defends Decision to Remain in Office After Monica Lewinsky Scandal

+“The suggestion was that I never apologized for what caused all the trouble for me 20 years ago,” Clinton said.
+“First point is, I did.
+I meant it then, I meant it now.
+I apologized to my family, to Monica Lewinsky and her family and to the American people before a panel of ministers in the White House, which was widely reported.
+So I did that.
+I meant it then and I mean it today.
+I live with it all the time.”

+Clinton added: “The second is that I support the Me Too movement and.
+Think it is long overdue, and I have always tried to support it in the decisions and policies that I advanced.
+Beyond that, I think it would be good if we could go on with the discussion.”

-Former President Bill Clinton defended himself Monday from recent criticism of his affair with Monica Lewinsky in light of the #MeToo movement, telling NBC News he never reached out to the former White House intern following the scandal.
+The former president had defended himself from recent criticism of his affair with Lewinsky in light of the #MeToo movement, telling NBC News in an interview that aired Monday that he never reached out to the former White House intern following the scandal.

 Speaking to “Today,” Clinton defended his decision to remain in office following the scandal.